 - City Guide

-Government and Politics
+Government and Politics of Assam

-Assam's literacy rate in the year 2011 around 73.18% with approximately 67.27% female literacy and 78.81% literacy in males.
-The students at most schools and universities are taught in English.
-However, a few of the schools also use Assamese as their medium of education.
-The school education of the state is just like any other state including pre-primary, primary, secondary and higher secondary.
-The students in Assam are given free compulsory education by the government till the age of 14.
-Assam has both state-run as well as privately run schools.
+Assam's literacy rate in the year 2011 was around 73.18% with approximately 67.27% female literacy and 78.81% male.
+The medium of education in most schools and universities is in English.
+However, in some schools education is imparted in the Assamese language.
+Like others states, education in Assam includes pre-primary, primary, secondary and higher secondary.
+Students here are given free and compulsory education by the government till the age of 14.
+Assam has both state-run as well as private schools.
 Assam's Directorate of Elementary Education sets the primary school syllabus.
-However, the state has schools providing both schools with state board's affiliation (AHSEC) as well as Central Board of Secondary Education (CBSE) affiliation.
+Here schools are affiliated to the state board (AHSEC) or the Central Board of Secondary Education (CBSE).
 More Detail...

 One of the most beautiful states of India, Assam is the gateway to the enchanting and unexploited northeastern part of the country.
 With the majestic Brahmaputra river, magnificent hills and its rich flora and fauna, the state is a tourist paradise.
-The vibrant life style, the all-smile people, presence of diverse tribes and cultures, are the main points of the wonderful Assam Society.
-The history of Assam dates back to the time of the Aryans and has got its mention in the epics, the Tantric, Vedic and Buddhist Literature.More Detail...
+The vibrant life style, the hospitable people and presence of diverse tribes and cultures are some of the characteristics of the Assamese Society.
+The history of Assam dates back to the ancient times and is also mentioned in the Vedic and Buddhist Literature.More Detail...

-Assam had a population of 31,169,272, according to the 2011 census.
+According to the 2011 census, Assam had a population of 31,169,272.
 The state has observed around 16.93% growth in the population in the last ten years.
-For the years 2021 and 2026, it is expected that the state's population would reach to 34.18 million and 35.60 million, respectively.
-In 2011, the state's literacy was 73.18% and urbanisation was at 12.9%.
+In the years 2021 and 2026, it is expected that the state's population would increase to 34.18 million and 35.60 million, respectively.
+In 2011, the state's literacy was 73.18% and urbanisation was 12.9%.

 As per the People of India project, around 115 ethnic groups are present in the state.
 Out of these groups, around 69% identify themselves as regional, 19% local and 3% as trans-national.
 Assam has a large population of scheduled tribes.
 The state currently has 23 notified tribes out of which Bodos contribute to 40.9% of the tribe's population and 13% to the state's population.